Tuesday, April 15, 2014

 3. Step-by-Step Circle

-• Write a long division problem on the board.
-Each student completes one step before passing it to the next student.
-This collaborative approach reinforces the sequence of steps.
+Put one long division problem on the board.
+Each student completes one step and passes it to the next.
+This builds team skills and procedural fluency.

 No-Materials Long Division Games